Walkerlikesfish/text-world/README.md

 Setting up games
 ---------------------
 1. Clone this repository.
-2. Change directory using `cd evennia/`.
-3. Run `pip install -e .`
+2. Run `pip install -e .`
 (note the period "." at the end, this tells pip to install from the current directory).
 This will install Evennia and all its dependencies and make the `evennia` command available on the command line.
 You can find Evennia's dependencies in `evennia/requirements.txt`.
+3. Change directory using `cd evennia/`.

-3. Run `start.sh <n>` to start up `n` different game servers - each server will use a different port.
+4. Run `start.sh <n>` to start up `n` different game servers - each server will use a different port.
 During server start, you will be asked to provide username and password - make sure this matches the framework code (the defaults are root and root for both username and password)
-4. Use `telnet localhost <gameport>` to connect to the game server.
+5. Use `telnet localhost <gameport>` to connect to the game server.
 The default game ports start from 4001 for the first game server, 4002 for the next and so on.
-5. Login using the username and password you provided and then run the following command(s) to setup the game environment:
+6. Login using the username and password you provided and then run the following command(s) to setup the game environment:
   @batchcommand text_sims.build for the Home world (use branch `master` for this)
   @batchcommand tutorial_world.build for the Fantasy world (use branch `fantasy` for this)